 This keyboard will perfectly accommodate most of the population.
 The low/medium price point is very appealing here considering it also comes with an ergonomic mouse.
 And both are wireless.

 The Kinesis AC740-BLK is a unique keyboard is built for comfort.
 It is the keyboard for heavy keyboard users.
 This keyboard has the flexibility to work for any frame size, from the biggest neanderthal-like brutes to the most petite dainty women.

 You can separate the keyboard sides by up to 9 or 20 inches (depending on the model).
 Plus, you have the ability to rotate them clockwise or counterclockwise as needed to find the perfect position.

-It's body is low with no difference in height between the front row and rear row of keys.
-This slim "no-slope" design completely eliminates excessive wrist extension.
+It’s body is low and there’s no difference in height between the front row and rear row of keys.
+This slim “no-slope” design completely eliminates excessive wrist extension.